 Introductory medical surgical nursing course which builds on the conceptual foundations and core integrated nursing concepts taught in previous courses.
 Nursing concepts are applied in an interdisciplinary practice environment where emphasized.
-PREREQUISITE(S): A grade of C or better in BIOL 150, NURS 113, NURS 114, NURS 121, ENGL 102 or ENGL 103.
-PRE- or COREQUISITE(S): A grade of C or better in mathematics foundation.
-PSYC 102 or PSYC 203 or consent of program coordinator.
-Two hours lecture, six hours laboratory each week.
-Formerly NU 125.
+PREREQUISITE(S): NURS 113, NURS 114, NURS 121.
+PRE- or COREQUISITE(S): A grade of C or better in mathematics foundation, BIOL 212, PSYC 102 or consent of program coordinator.
+Two hours lecture, twelve hours of clinical each week.